carrier-io/carrier-io.github.io/_posts/2023-05-30-carrier-install.md

 ## Install on Fedora

-For detailed instructions on installing Carrier on CentOS, refer to the [CentOS Installation Steps](/carrier-io.github.io/posts/carrier-platform-fedora/).
+For detailed instructions on installing Carrier on CentOS, refer to the [Fedora Installation Steps](/carrier-io.github.io/posts/carrier-platform-fedora/).

 ### How to mount disks